shivang98/Blog/README.md

 # Blog
-A company blog clone developed using Python and Django Only superuser can create and edit blog posts.
+A Personal/Company blog clone developed using Python and Django Only superuser can create and edit blog posts.
 Anybody can comment on the blog but superuser have to approve the comment.